skywind3000/LeaderF-snippet/README.md

 ![](https://github.com/skywind3000/images/raw/master/p/snippet/fzf-snippets.png)

-Compare to fzf, Leaderf has a NORMAL mode which allows me browser my snippets more easily like in a normal vim window:
+Compare to fzf, Leaderf has a NORMAL mode which allows me to browse my snippets more easily like in a normal vim window:

 ![](https://github.com/skywind3000/images/raw/master/p/snippet/snippet2.gif)